ICE: Integrated Chemical Environment

 Successful computational toxicology projects depend on high-quality data that are freely available and formatted for use in computational workflows.
 The Integrated Chemical Environment (ICE) addresses the data needs frequently expressed by NICEATM stakeholders.
 Launched in March 2017, ICE provides curated data from NICEATM, its partners, and other resources, as well as tools to facilitate the safety assessment of chemicals.

-- Organization of Tox21 assays in query setup menus based on modes of action
+- Selection of assays based on mode of action.

 A July 2019 webinar provided an overview of the May 2019 ICE 2.0 update, featuring a live demonstration of ICE and its newly added features.
 The webinar was hosted by the PETA International Science Consortium and is available on their website.